Main Page » XQuery » XQuery 4.0

 Keyword Arguments

-Code can become more readable if the parameters are adressed by their name.
+Code can become more readable if the parameters are addressed by their name.
 In the following example…

 declare function local:coordinates(